Omar Atwa Illustrations by Nano Banana 2026

 Figure 02 A typical scene mid project.
 The surveyor's tripod in the foreground, the foreman discussing drawings with the super, an excavator and dump truck working in the distance.

-The Ownerdeveloper or client
+The Ownerthe client

 The Civil Engineer"the engineer"